mgkumar138/schema4one/README.md

 - **obs**: Navigation past obstacles to 6 PAs over 47 session followed by navigation to 2 or 6 new PAs for 1 session
 - **wkm**: Navigation to 6 PAs over 17 sessions followed by navigation to 2 or 6 new PAs but flavour cue is given only at the start of the trial followed by distractors

-2 types of agents were evaluated in all tasks and script begins with the following nomenclature:
+2 types of agents were evaluated in all tasks and script ends with the following nomenclature:
 - Symbolic schema agent                                                        (**_sym**)
 - Reservoir based neural agent                              (**_res**)